LucasEnard/formation-template-python/README.md

 For this we advise you to use the build-in python console to add manually the component at first when you are working on the project.

-You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)) and enter :
+You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)).
+To launch an IrisPython console enter :
 ```
 /usr/irissys/bin/irispython
 ```
-To launch an IrisPython console.

 Then enter :
 ```
-import iris
+from grongier.pex._utils import register_component
 ```

 Now you can register your component using :
 ```
-iris.cls("Grongier.PEX.Utils").RegisterComponent("bo","FileOperation","/irisdev/app/src/python/",1,"Python.FileOperation")
+register_component("bo","FileOperation","/irisdev/app/src/python/",1,"Python.FileOperation")
 ```
-This line will register the class `FileOperation` that is coded inside the file `bo`, file situated in `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.FileOperation` in the management portal.
+This line will register the class `FileOperation` that is coded inside the module `bo`, file situated at `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.FileOperation` in the management portal.

-It is to be noted that if you don't change to name of the file or the class, if a component was registered you can modify it on VSCode without the need to register it again.
+It is to be noted that if you don't change the name of the file, the class or the path, if a component was registered you can modify it on VSCode without the need to register it again.
 Just don't forget to restart it in the management portal.

 # 6. Productions